Budget Bucket Moth Trap

 The first trap option is based on a compact fluorescent bulb that runs off the mains.
 The wattage of these bulbs, of around 20w, is low enough to also allow the use of a cheap 12v inverter which can enable mobile use too.
 Two different types of compact fluorescent bulbs are recommended, one an actinic and the second a full white spectrum with up to 40% UV content.

 LEDs are creating a lot of interest and are increasingly being used for moth trapping.
 They are a relatively new introduction and there is still much to learn about them.
 LED strips provide a relatively easy way to allow a moth trap light to be made and have had good reports from moth trappers.
-So far it seems that some LED setups can be on a par with fluorescent bulbs, but often with different catch composition and a greater degree of inconsistency of moth numbers attracted.
+So far it seems that some LED setups can approach those with fluorescent bulbs in some conditions, but often with different catch composition although seem to be less consistent in terms of moth numbers attracted.

 Batteries and power